 According to a report by the International Data Corporation (IDC), using a data warehouse generates an average 5-year ROI of 112 percent with an average payback period of 1.6 years.

-It empowers you to increase your overall ROI by harnessing the value and acumen implanted within numerous databanks.
-As you increasingly make use of the information consolidated and organized within the central store, you achieve more out of your investment.
+It empowers you to increase your overall ROI by harnessing the value and insight implanted within numerous databanks.
+As you increasingly use the information consolidated and organized within the central store, you achieve more from your investment.

 Thus, you can elucidate, enumerate, and validate the efficiency of your initiatives to higher management in terms of improved ROI.